Babysitter Cover Letter Examples and Templates for 2023

 Dear Mr. Johnson,

 I am a college sophomore with over five years of experience providing child care to children between the ages of five and 10.
-I came across your posting for the babysitter position on Care.com, and I’m confident that I would be an ideal fit for your daughter Sarah.
+After noticing your posting for the babysitter position on Care.com, I think I would be an ideal fit for your daughter, Sarah.
 As an aspiring teacher, I excel in planning engaging and educational activities to support child development.

-Over the past two years, I provided child care to a family with two siblings, ages eight and ten.
+Over the past two years, I provided child care to a family with two siblings, ages eight and 10.
 Not only did their performance in school improve during our time together, but I also planned safe and educational field trips to broaden their horizons.
-I believe that I’m the ideal fit for the babysitter position based on my strong background in child care:
+I’m the ideal fit for the babysitter position based on my strong background in child care:

-• Provided exceptional child care services to families and children between the ages of five and ten and planned educational activities using play-based learning strategies
+• Provided exceptional child care services to families and children between the ages of five and 10 and planned educational activities using play-based learning strategies

 • Supervised children during local field trips and created a safe, nurturing environment